11 plus appeals

 A35.
 When submitting evidence for the appeal, do I send original documents or photocopies?

-Unless told otherwise, send a photocopy of each document.
+For paper submissions, unless told otherwise, just send a photocopy of each document.
 (I suggest you take the originals with you to the hearing in case anyone asks to see them.)

 a) if you are addressing the issue of non-qualification, or